ManiMatter/decluttarr/README.md

 **REMOVE_STALLED**
 - Steers whether stalled downloads with no connections are removed from the queue
 - These downloads are added to the blocklist, so that they are not re-requested in the future
-- A new download from another source is automatically added by radarr/sonarr/lidarr/readarr (if available)
 - Type: Boolean
 - Permissible Values: True, False
 - Is Mandatory: No (Defaults to False)